 Some of Elton’s clients include globally recognized organizations, GE, Hard Rock Café, and Novartis.
 And as an executive coach, he has helped high potential leaders at American Express, Cubic, and The World Bank.

-VIRTUAL OFFERING: Engage Enable and Energize your clients - Especially in a Crisis
+Engage Enable and Energize your clients - Especially in a Crisis

 Carrots 2.0 - How today’s managers use recognition to engage their people, retain talent, and accelerate performance.